Home » Why can’t my kid fall asleep? 3 Reasons why falling asleep might be hard for your child

 Posted on March 1st, 2021

 Before you can get a good night’s sleep, you have to fall asleep.
-And for some kids, falling asleep is a hard thing to do.
+And for some kids, falling asleep is hard to do.

 When we fall asleep, we enter Stage 1 Non-REM sleep.
 This is the doorway between sleep and waking.
-Our heartbeat and breathing slow, our eye movements slow down, our muscles relax, our brainwaves slow, and we drift into the next, deeper stage of sleep.
+Our heartbeat and breathing slow down, our eye movements slow down, our muscles relax, our brainwaves slow down, and we drift into the next, deeper stage of sleep.

 Except when we don’t.

-Any interruption in the slowing and relaxing process can rocket us back to “I’m Awake!”
-Then we have to start falling asleep again.
-So what are some reasons that your kid might have trouble falling asleep?
+Any interruption in the slowing and relaxing process can rocket us back to “I’m awake!”
+Then, we have to start falling asleep again.
+So what are some reasons your kid might have trouble falling asleep?

 Falling asleep at night is the first step to a good night’s rest.
 By trouble-shooting what may be keeping your child from falling asleep, you can get them more hours of rest and help them live a happier life.
 If you’re concerned about your children’s sleep habits and want to find out if there are underlying causes, talk to your PCP or dentist about a sleep screening and appropriate treatments.

 Dr. Meghna Dassani has practiced dentistry for over two decades and is passionate about the role dentists play in whole-body health.
 You can learn more at her website: MeghnaDassani.com.

 So many think these symptoms are common in kids and adults when tired.
 Join us as we debunk some of these common myths and put the spotlight on Sleep Apnea.
 Discover what constitutes healthy sleep and how we can help ourselves and our kids get the best sleep ever.